-Joints & Muscles - prolonged stress has an impact on our muscles, they begin to tense up, leading to aches and pains.
-Chronic stress results in the muscles being on constant guard, when this is the case over a long period of time it can lead to other issues for example if the head, neck and shoulders are tense this can in turn lead to tension headaches.
+Joints & Muscles - Prolonged stress has an impact on our muscles, they begin to tense up, leading to aches and pains.
+Chronic stress results in the muscles being on constant guard, when this is the case over a long period of time it can lead to other issues, for example, if the head, neck and shoulders are tense this can, in turn, lead to tension headaches.
 Immune System - The immune system is less resilient to dealing with illness, making us more susceptible to infection and the subsequent recovery takes longer.
 Inflammation levels are higher which leads to a wider variety of chronic health conditions.
-Ultimately we can only be responsible for our own health, making precious time to relax, recharge and relish our lives!
+Ultimately we can only be responsible for our own health, making precious time to relax, recharge, to feel restored and rebalanced!
 Take the time to make a 'Golden Moment' if not once a day then certainly once every week!